slavniyteo/upgraded-octo-funicular/README.md

-implementation is available to the public in source code form.
+Major Component, or to implement a Standard Interface for which an implementation is available to the public in source code form.
 A "Major Component", in this context, means a major essential component (kernel, window system, and so on) of the specific operating system